Chevrolet Trax: Second generation (2023)

-The second-generation Trax debuted in China in July 2022 as the Chevrolet Seeker.
+The second-generation Trax debuted in China in July 2022 as the Chevrolet Seeker (星迈罗 (xīng mài luó)).

-The North American second-generation Trax was unveiled in October 2022, with sales beginning in the second quarter of 2023 as a 2024 model.
-It is larger than the previous model with a lower height.
-While being larger than the Trailblazer crossover, the Trax is priced below it.
-Chevrolet expects a $5,000 lower average transaction price compared to Trailblazer.
+The North American version was unveiled in October 2022, with sales beginning in the second quarter of 2023 for the 2024 model year.
+It is larger and lower than its predecessor.
+Although larger than the Trailblazer, it is priced below that model; reports indicated an average transaction price approximately $5,000 lower.

-Chevrolet considered to use another nameplate for the North American market to reflect changes in its size and exterior styling compared to the first-generation Trax, but the brand instead kept the Trax nameplate due to its wider recognition.
+Chevrolet considered using a different nameplate for the North American market to reflect changes in size and exterior styling, but retained the Trax name due to its broader recognition.

-In North America, the second-generation Trax is offered in five trim levels: LS, 1RS, LT, 2RS, and Activ.
-The Activ gets accents with a titanium-chrome finish and a faux rear skid plate.
-All-wheel drive is no longer offered.
-All models are powered by a 1.2 L turbocharged, three-cylinder gasoline engine rated at 137 hp and 162 lbft.
-The U.S.-market Trax continues to be manufactured in South Korea.
+In North America, the model is offered in five trim levels: LS, 1RS, LT, 2RS, and Activ.
+The Activ trim includes titanium-chrome exterior accents and a simulated rear skid plate.
+Front-wheel drive is standard, and all-wheel drive is not offered.

-The second-generation Trax is available with front-wheel drive only, as Chevrolet offers the Trailblazer, which is available with an all-wheel-drive option.
-Another reason is because the new Trax was designed as a more versatile replacement for the Cruze sedan and hatchback.
+All North American models are powered by a 1.2 L turbocharged three-cylinder gasoline or flex-fuel engine producing 137 hp and 162 lbft of torque, paired with a six-speed automatic transmission.
+U.S.-market vehicles are manufactured in South Korea.
+The Trax has 25.6 cubic feet (725 liters) of cargo capacity behind the rear seats and 54.1 cubic feet (1532 liters) with the rear seats folded.

+In China, the vehicle is equipped with a 1.5 L turbocharged four-cylinder gasoline engine paired with a continuously variable transmission (CVT).

-South Korean sales began in late March 2023 in RS, Activ, LT and LS trims.
+Sales in South Korea began in March 2023, with RS, Activ, LT, and LS trims available.